 1. Booking your flight

 For example, as an Australian, I will always use my Australian passport when booking a flight out of Australia.
-However, as an EU citizen, I would use my European passport when booking a flight out of Europe.

 2. Checking in at the airport